 €1.83

 The north of Portugal, including Porto, has some of the best gastronomy in the country.
-You will find many family-owned restaurants serving up delicacies, and very affordable meals.
-Alongside this, Porto is home to many luxury and Michelin-starred restaurants, if you are celebrating a special occasion.
+You will find many family-owned restaurants serving up delicacies and very affordable meals.
+Alongside this, Porto is home to many luxury and Michelin-starred restaurants if you are celebrating a special occasion.

 Note that with utilities, this will depend greatly on your usage.
 One good thing about living in Portugal is that the climate is very usually very good, and you will not need to spend much of the year on heating.
 However, the winters can be cold inside, particularly in Porto and the North of the country, so be prepared in advance.

-Porto and Lisbon are the only two cities in Portgual that have a Metro system in place.
+cost-of-living-in-Porto-pngPorto and Lisbon are the only two cities in Portugal that have a Metro system in place.
 In Porto, it is pretty easy to get around, with the metro, buses, and trams, all easily available.
 As with Lisbon, the metro service is very efficient and affordable, so this is a very good option for city dwellers.
-A one-way ticket on local transport will cost you €1.45 and a monthly pass will cost you €40.
-If you are driving in Porto, gasoline will cost you €2.01.
-When budgeting, it’s good to know that the cost of living in Porto, with regards to getting around the city, will not break the bank.

 If you are planning to move to Porto with children, you’ll be pleased to know that there are several options open to you.
 You have public schools, private schools, and international schools.